scott-vincent/reqit/README.md

 ## Quick Start
 A few commands are available to get you up and running quickly.

-To generate an example CRUD API you can use the write command which adds data to the YAML file `reqit\reqit.yaml`.
+To generate an example CRUD API you can use the write command which writes data to the YAML file `reqit\reqit.yaml`.
 Delete this file if it already exists as the write command always adds to the file (or creates it if it doesn't already exist) and we want to start with a clean file.
 Before creating the YAML file, create your entity as a JSON file, e.g.